Jim Savage

 with

-Here, is a function of the information available at the beginning of day t.
+Here, is a function of the information available at the beginning of day .
 If we had interesting information about sentiment, or news etc., it could go in here.
 For simplicity, let’s say .

-Under this specification (and for a vector containing all parameters, θ), we can specify the likelihood contribution of an observation.
+Under this specification (and for a vector containing all parameters, ), we can specify the likelihood contribution of an observation.
 It is simply the weighted average of likelihoods under each candidate data generating process, where the weights are the probabilities that the data comes from each density.

 As discussed in the last post, we work in log likelihoods, not likelihoods.
-This means we should use the log_sum_exp() function in Stan.
-This means that we express the log likelihood contribution of a single point as:
+This means we should use the

 log((1 - inv_logit(mu[t]))) + normal_lpdf(r[t] | alpha[2] + rho[1], sigma[2]))

 Stan has recently added another function which performs the same calculation, but makes writing it out a bit easier.
-For two log densities lp1,lp2 and a mixing probability theta, we have
+For two log densities

-log_mix(theta, lp1, lp2) = log_sum_exp(log(theta) + lp1,
+, we havelog_mix(theta, lp1, lp2) = log_sum_exp(log(theta) + lp1,

 log(1-theta) + lp2)